mkbdfr/website/README.md

 npm run build
 ```

-If no exception is thrown, Travis deploy the code to Github Pages at this address: [https://zekth.github.io/mkfr/](https://zekth.github.io/mkfr/)
+If no exception is thrown, Travis deploy the code to Gh-pages branch.